Astros vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has 14 doubles, two triples, nine home runs, 18 walks and 30 RBI (71 total hits).
-He's also swiped six bases.
+- Thomas has 72 hits with 14 doubles, two triples, nine home runs, 18 walks and 30 RBI.
+He's also stolen six bases.

 Thomas Recent Games